 - Telephone Consumer Protection Act (TCPA) – Regulates how a collection agency can reach out to a debtor via voice calls, SMS texts, and fax.

-- Fair Credit Reporting Act (FCRA) – Promotes the accuracy and privacy of consumer information disclosed by consumer reporting agencies.
+- Fair Credit Reporting Act (FCRA) – Promotes consumer information’s accuracy and privacy disclosed by consumer reporting agencies.

 Acquire Debt Collection Software